Regulares

-The Fuerzas Regulares Indígenas ("Indigenous Regular Forces"), known simply as the Regulares (Regulars), are volunteer infantry units of the Spanish Army, largely recruited in the cities of Ceuta and Melilla.
-Consisting of indigenous infantry and cavalry recruited in Spanish Morocco, forming part of the Army of Africa and officered by Spaniards, these troops played a significant role in the Spanish Civil War (1936–1939).
+The Fuerzas Regulares Indígenas ("Indigenous Regular Forces"), known simply as the Regulares (Regulars), are infantry units of the Spanish Army, largely recruited in the cities of Ceuta and Melilla.
+Historically, the force, which has also included mounted divisions, has consisted of Berbers officered by Spaniards.
+The troops served as the indigenous component of the Army of Africa and played a significant role in the Spanish Civil War (1936-1939).
+It is the most decorated unit in the history of the Spanish armed forces.